 Any other activities or events are not covered by ASHRAE's General Liability policy.
-This includes racing, skiing, firearms, fishing, boating (motorized or non-motorized), mechanical bulls, contact sports, jet skiing and other activities.
+This includes racing, skiing, firearms, fishing, boating (motorized or non-motorized), mechanical bulls, contact sports, jet skiing, go-kart racing and other activities.
 Contact Society for ASHRAE's current list of activities not covered.

 For these exposures, ASHRAE requires that the local chapter purchase Special Event Insurance for itself and ASHRAE, at least 30 days in advance of the event.
 Please see Amateur Sports Special Event Supplemental Application from the Philadelphia Insurance Companies on the ASHRAE website at www.ashrae.org under the MCO Bookmarks section of the Manual of Chapter Operations in the Chapters section of the website.
-This supplemental application must be completed and submitted to Felicia Samuels Fsamuels@sspins.com at least 30 days in advance of the event.
+You may also contact your DRC for the Special Events Amateur Sports Application and General Waiver.
+This supplemental application must be completed and submitted to Felicia Samuels FSamuels@sspins.com at least 30 days in advance of the event.
 She will get the premium indication and keep a list of the events that have been applied for, who bought the coverage and who did not.